Free Church of Scotland (1843–1900): Origins

 Dr. Welsh, the Church of Scotland's Moderator, who preached, read a Protest and walked out.

 Led by Dr Thomas Chalmers (1780–1847), a third of the membership walked out, including nearly all the Gaelic-speakers and the missionaries, and most of the Highlanders.
 The established Church kept all the properties, buildings and endowments.
 The seceders created a voluntary fund of over £400,000 to build 700 new churches; 400 manses (residences for the ministers) were erected at a cost of £250,000; and an equal or larger amount was expended on the building of 500 parochial schools, as well as a college in Edinburgh.
-After the passing of the Education Act of 1872, most of these schools were voluntarily transferred to the newly established public school-boards.
+After the passing of the Education (Scotland) Act 1872, most of these schools were voluntarily transferred to the newly established public school-boards.

 Chalmers' ideas shaped the breakaway group.
 He stressed a social vision that revived and preserved Scotland's communal traditions at a time of strain on the social fabric of the country.
 Chalmers's idealised small equalitarian, kirk-based, self-contained communities that recognised the individuality of their members and the need for co-operation.
 That vision also affected the mainstream Presbyterian churches, and by the 1870s it had been assimilated by the established Church of Scotland.
 Chalmers's ideals demonstrated that the church was concerned with the problems of urban society, and they represented a real attempt to overcome the social fragmentation that took place in industrial towns and cities.